 Adapted from Vegetarian Appetizers: Simply Delicious Recipes for Easy Entertaining by Paulette Mitchell

-1 tbsp minced fresh chives or green onion (green part only)
+1 tablespoon minced fresh chives or green onion (green part only)

-2 tsp minced, soaked, and drained chipotle chile, or to taste
+2 teaspoon minced, soaked, and drained chipotle chile, or to taste

 2 10-inch flour tortillas